Zuraiz270/open-source-project-sustainability-study/research_proposal.md

 ## 1.1 The Problem

-Open source software (OSS) forms the backbone of modern software infrastructure—from operating systems to web frameworks to machine learning libraries.
-Yet despite this critical importance, **the majority of OSS projects fail to achieve long-term sustainability**.
-Studies suggest that up to 80% of GitHub projects become inactive within two years of creation.
+Open source software (OSS) forms the backbone of modern software infrastructure, from operating systems to web frameworks to machine learning libraries.
+Yet despite this critical importance, **a large proportion of OSS projects fail to achieve long-term sustainability**.
+Research suggests that many GitHub projects become inactive within a few years of creation [Coelho & Valente, 2017].

 The software engineering community and industry practitioners commonly evaluate projects using **easily accessible but superficial metrics**: GitHub stars, fork counts, and download statistics.
 However, these popularity indicators fail to capture the true health and sustainability of a project.
 A project with 50,000 stars may be abandoned by its maintainers, while a less visible project with 500 stars may thrive with an active, healthy community for decades.

 This disconnect creates significant problems for practitioners:

 - **Software teams** cannot reliably assess which dependencies will remain maintained
 - **Contributors** struggle to identify projects worth investing their time in
 - **Organizations** lack evidence-based criteria for evaluating OSS adoption decisions